craiga3/VCU-LS-Custom-Course-Merge-Tool/README.md

     * `oauth_client_id`: The OAUTH2 Client ID from the Developer API token configuration in Canvas
     * `oauth_client_secret`: The OAUTH2 Secret from the Developer API token configuration in Canvas
     * `redirect_uri`: the URL of the `redirect.html` page from this tool.
 Will likely be `https://<DNSForTool>.edu/redirect.html`
+    * `logger_script_id`: the ID of the Google Sheet that will be used for Logging API activity.
+The sheet ID is found in the Sheet URL (example: `https://docs.google.com/spreadsheets/d/{SHEET-ID}/edit`)
 2. **Canvas API Token Properties**: These values need to be configured for the API Key Settings in Canvas.
     * `Key Name`: Give the key a name.
 This is what will be shown with the OAUTH2 Authorization page.
     * `Owner Email`: Optional - but generally a good idea to have the email of the responsible party for support.